MUBTAAB/PrisonerFrameWork/README.md

 # PrisonerFrameWork
-Framework for writing algoritms competing in the prisoner dilemma
+Framework for creating algoritms competing in the prisoner dilemma.